JetBrains/teamcity-sdk-docs/topics/front-end-extensions.md

 * _Plugin_ - plugin constructor.
 It expects you to specify `PlaceID` and content options as arguments (read more about [controlled plugins](controlled-ui-plugins.md)).
 * `pluginRegistry` - plugin registry which you could use to find a certain instance of your plugin.

-Before starting the development, please checkout [this repository](https://github.com/JetBrains/teamcity-sakura-ui-plugins).
+Before starting the development, please checkout [this demo repository](https://github.com/JetBrains/teamcity-sakura-ui-plugins).
 It will help you to avoid tons of a boilerplate Java code.

 ## Types of Plugins

 There are three types of plugins you can write with the new API:
-* _Basic plugins_ rely on a simple JSP/HTML code that is requested automatically on every navigation event.
+* _Basic plugins_ rely on a simple JSP/HTML code that is requested automatically on every navigation event, for example, when a user switches between projects or build configurations or moves to a new page.
-* _Controlled plugins_ - using this type, a developer explicitly defines, how the Plugin should react on the navigation events.
+* _Controlled plugins_ – using this type, a developer explicitly defines, how the Plugin should react to the navigation events, for example, define the Context Update handler, add / remove custom event listeners.
-* _(Single-page Application) SPA plugins_ are extended "controlled plugins", which use React under the hood and offer you to use shared Components and Libraries
+* _(Single-page Application) SPA plugins_ are "controlled plugins" on steroids, which use React under the hood and offer you to use shared Components and Libraries.

 The following documentation sections contain more detailed explanations and guides on how to create a plugin of each type: